CPR-RSS/CPR-RSS.github.io/README.md

 # conference-paper-rss

-## Usage

 This is a simple repo for improving conference paper reading experience.
 We try to parse the paper information(title, abstract, url) of all the papers for a certain conference and generate an rss xml file.
+You can subscribe our resource to read papers with your **PC/PAD/PHONE** as long as you have an RSS reader on it.

+## Usage

 You can use **any RSS reader** to subscribe our resource.
 In Mac, we recommend using [Leaf](https://itunes.apple.com/cn/app/leaf-rss-%E6%96%B0%E9%97%BB%E9%98%85%E8%AF%BB%E5%99%A8/id576338668?mt=12), which should look like follows:
 ### First, subscribe the resource: